Each plugin is a class that implements IPlugin interface. All the properties are optional because your plugin can extend

 This method is called by the Kona Editor to display your component for the user.
 You don't have to

-check for correct type of props.element
+check for correct type of props.element - Kona Editor does it automatically.

 This method tells us how to serialize your elements to HTML.